 - Historical Performance: Their historical average returns over the last few years has been 17%+, some of the highest real estate returns from any of the online platforms for non-accredited investors.

 - Cash Flow Positive Investments: Distributions from cash flow are reinvested monthly for investors until the asset is sold and the final return is distributed.
 Since all properties are cash flowing, we wait and let the assets further appreciate so we can sell them at a maximum profit.

 - Low Required Minimum Investment: The DiversyFund also only requires a minimum investment of $500.

 - Real estate properties not as diversified in locations, but more is coming.

 - Currently only one investment option for non-accredited investors (Growth REIT).

 - Investment horizon before payouts average 5+ years.

-For those nervous about real estate or new with investing in properties, these real estate crowdfunding sites can be perfect options for you.
+For those nervous about any real estate investment or rental property, these real estate crowdfunding sites can be perfect options for you.

 This really allows you to start diversifying and learning about real estate investing at the same time.
 Of course, real estate crowdfunding platforms aren’t for everyone, but it might be the perfect investment option for you.